Group 1 vs Non-Combustible Products

 It is therefore critical that you ensure that you request to see documentation that demonstrates that the products have been manufactured to comply with that the equivalent AS/NZ standard.

-For example, our new range of through colour fibre cement, Cembrit Patina & Cembrit Solid, is classified as a Non-Combustible product as it is made from Fibre-reinforced cement sheeting (fibre cement).
+For example, our range of through-colour fibre cement, Cembrit Patina & Cembrit Solid, is classified as a Non-Combustible product as it is made from Fibre-reinforced cement sheeting (fibre cement).
 Cembrit is one of Europe’s leading manufactures of Fibre Cement and has documentation to demonstrate that their products are made the correct standards and are genuine fibre-cement flat sheets.

 Atkar Group have numerous group rated and non-combustible solutions in our range.
 You can also use our wall & ceiling lining materials Group Rating Calculator to find out what Group Rating you need for your project.
 Click on the links below to see more:

-It can be difficult to understand all the details of fire compliance, so if you have any questions or want more information, then please contact our Architectural Team on 03 9796 3333 or email@example.com.
+It can be difficult to understand all the details of fire compliance, so if you have any questions or want more information on any of our fire rated products, then please contact our Architectural Team on 03 9796 3333 or email@example.com.